 When writing, choose and organize your information and ideas so your readers can get your message the first time they read it.
 They might not have the time or interest to reread it!

-To do that when writing a letter, focus on a single issue and drop details that are not immediately relevant to that issue.
+To do that, focus on a single issue and drop details that are not immediately relevant to that issue.
 Ask yourself, “Do I really need to say this now?”

 Make your main point easy to find – at the beginning of your letter.
 Briefly name and summarize the main issue of interest to you and your readers.
 Perhaps tell a mini-story that describes a related personal experience.